The tantrum started out of nowhere. She was so settled, then I tried to put her seatbelt on. She started to fuss and cry.

 10. BOARD FIRST / EXIT LAST

 When the plane has landed, make sure you exit last.
 I know I feel the temptation after a long flight to want to just get up and leave immediately.
-Unfortunately so does everyone else.
+So does everyone else.
 Just sit back and relax for another 20 minutes.
-Organise your bags and put everything away.
+Organize your bags and put everything away.
 Tidy up and pack away rubbish.
 There is no point in waiting in the aisles, with all your bags, slowly shuffling towards the exit.
 All while your 3 year old is crying because they have just woken up.
+I know from previous experience.

 11. PRESSURE CHANGES AT TAKEOFF

-Pressure changes can hurt your 3 year old’s ears so make sure you have some water handy for takeoff.
+Pressure changes can hurt your toddler’s ears so make sure you have some water handy for takeoff.
 Just after takeoff and when the plane has started flying in a smoother and more level way.
 Get your 3 year old drink some water.
-The act of swallowing the water helps them naturally relieve the pressure build up in their ears and stops it from becoming painful.
+The act of swallowing the water helps them naturally relieve the pressure build-up in their ears and stops it from becoming painful.

 If your 3 year old has had a cold or they are stuffy then be extra careful and make sure you do this.
-They will find it difficult to release the pressure in their ears if not.
+They will find it difficult to release the pressure in their ears.
 This will make them uncomfortable and may be painful.

 Assume that they won’t eat any of the food given to you on the plane.
-Bring enough with you.
-My 3 year old can be fussy and plane food isn’t know for being the tastiest.
+If there is any.
+Bring food with you.
+My 3 year old can be fussy and plane food isn’t known for being the tastiest or child-friendly.
 As we talked about earlier, we really want to watch out for them being hungry, tired and bored.

 Think about what kinds of snacks you bring.
-Try not to bring messy ones, or you will be cleaning from the seats and their clothes for most of the flight.
+Try not to bring messy snacks or you will be cleaning from the seats and their clothes for most of the flight.
 I wouldn’t recommend things like chocolate for example.
 It will melt on their hands and be smeared over their clothes and yours.
-You don’t want to have to carry excessive amounts of baby wipes.
+You don’t want to have to carry excessive amounts of baby wipes to clean up a mess like that.

 I try not to bring toys that make too much noise as this could get annoying for other passengers.
 I know as a parent we are so used to hearing nursery rhymes and other children’s toy sounds that we blank them out.
-Other people around you may find it more difficult.
+Other passengers around you may find it more difficult to ignore when your toddler has played the nursery rhyme for the 20th time.

 14. BRING A SMALL PILLOW AND BLANKET

 Together with the pajamas that I normally bring, I also try to fit in a small blanket and pillow.
 If I am trying to get them to nap on a flight then I need them to be comfortable enough to sleep.
 Everyone knows how uncomfortable a plane seat is.
-I want to give them the best chance at being comfortable.
+I want to give them the best chance of getting to sleep.

-I also think the pajamas, blanket and pillow put them in the mood to sleep.
-I turn the reading lights off and cold air.
-So it’s not blowing on them.
-A previous passenger may have left it on by mistake.
+I also think the pajamas, blanket, and pillow put your toddler in the mood to sleep.
+I also turn the reading lights off and cold air.
+So no cold air is blowing on them or light shining in their eyes.

 15. BRING YOUR OWN ENTERTAINMENT